elct9620/pdf64/CONVENTIONS.md

 Comments
 ---

-Only use comments for GoDoc documentation.
-Do not use comments for code explanations, try to write self-explanatory code.
+Only use english comments for GoDoc documentation.
+Do not write any comments for code explanations, try to write self-explanatory code.

 Source Code Organization
 ---